眾生無邊誓願度

 How to Eliminate the View of Self in the Mental Faculty

-It is not difficult to understand the principle that the five aggregates are suffering, empty, impermanent, and without self.
-The challenge lies in the deep-rootedness of habitual views, which are difficult to transform.
-Understanding some Buddhist teachings is not difficult; what is difficult is changing one's views and achieving genuine recognition of these Dharma principles.
-Everyone knows the physical form is impermanent and cannot be the self, yet this knowledge is useless—the view of self regarding the body cannot be severed.
-This is because the ancient notions held by manas (the mental faculty) are too deeply ingrained; it is consistently unable to change course, unable to untangle this knot.
-Therefore, continuous and repeated habituation is necessary to alter its erroneous thoughts and views.
+Understanding the principle that the five aggregates are suffering, empty, impermanent, and devoid of self is not particularly difficult; rather, it is the deeply ingrained notions that are hard to transform.
+Comprehending some Buddhist teachings is not overly challenging; the difficulty lies in changing one's views and achieving genuine recognition of these truths.
+Everyone knows that the physical body is impermanent and cannot be the self, yet this knowledge is useless—the view of self-existence remains unsevered.
+This is because the ancient notions held by manas are too deeply entrenched, making it impossible to turn this corner or unravel this knot.
+Thus, it requires repeated and continuous cultivation to alter its erroneous thoughts and views.

-How can one change the thought and view that the five aggregates constitute the self?
-By thoroughly scrutinizing the phenomena of the physical body—its arising and ceasing, its changes and impermanence—and clearly knowing this matter.
-Then, condense this understanding into a single point and deeply embed it within the heart, entrusting it to manas.
-Thus, whether walking, standing, sitting, or lying down, keep this matter suspended in the mind.
-During seated meditation or quiet sitting, also keep it suspended—deeply and profoundly suspended.
+How does one change the thought that the five aggregates constitute the self?
+Thoroughly observe the phenomenon of the physical body’s birth, death, change, and impermanence.
+Clearly and distinctly understand this matter, then condense it into a single point and deeply embed it within the heart, entrusting it to manas.
+In this way, whether walking, standing, sitting, or lying down, one’s mind should hold this matter aloft, deeply and prominently.
+During seated meditation, maintain this focus, holding it high and deep.
 If the observation is not comprehensive or thorough enough, observe and contemplate again.
-One day, the dull faculties of manas will awaken, and suddenly it will understand: "Indeed, the physical body is not the self."
-Thus, the view of self regarding the body is severed.
+One day, the dull manas may awaken, and suddenly realize: "The physical body truly is not me," thereby severing the view of self-existence.

 ——Master Sheng-Ru's Teachings